mdurn/pianobar-growl-scrobble/README.md

 Minimum duration for a song (in seconds) in order to be scrobbled.
 (Default: **30**)

-*Note: Unless a song is shorter than MIN_DURATION, a song will scrobble if either the THRESHOLD or MIN_DURATION conditions have been met.*
+*Note: Unless a song is shorter than MIN_DURATION, a song will scrobble if either the THRESHOLD or PLAYED_ENOUGH conditions have been met.*

 ## Thanks